Town of Banff

 • Fresh ravioli on a floured board

-This traditional Italian marketplace serves up house-made pasta, pizza, and Italian wine on a rooftop patio in the heart of Banff.
-Don’t miss the specialty cocktails during Italian happy hour.
+This traditional Italian market offers homemade pasta and pizza, along with Italian wines, on a rooftop terrace in the heart of Banff.
+Don’t miss the special cocktails during Italian-style happy hour at LUPO Italian Restaurant.

 • Steak curing on a board with rosemary